 Personality, Ego Consciousness, Memory

 Personality or character therefore is not what a person is but this is in fact a temporary holding pattern a person is assuming as they respond to a world by avoiding the pain that is generated when interactions flare up a release of the repressed energy – which is a mass of dormant fluid locked away in the unconscious.
-Life in turn becomes a strategy to avoid coming into contact with this pulsing electric and odorous charge because it is all too challenging to navigate when it begins to dissipate.
+Life in turn becomes a strategy to avoid coming into contact with this pulsing electric charge because it is all too challenging to navigate when it begins to dissipate.
 It is simply too emotionally triggering.

 Life becomes a mental assault course to avoid ones own echo and this avoidance strategy is our own naive way to dodge the rising super ego and seek ease which the mind contrasts with its opposite, something it conveniently labels pain.
 Paradoxically, in side-stepping what is so confrontational a person moves further off course and onto their Plan B trajectory, reinforcing the very personality disorder they yearn to break free from.
 We all do this to avoid confrontation with the pain we associate with any dissipating charge.

-Bioenergetics help us to understand the unconscious and dissipate its content, in turn softening the super ego and increasing self control over the primitive mind.
+Mobilising this locked up energy helps us to understand the unconscious and dissipate its content, in turn softening the super ego and increasing self control over the primitive mind.

 Truthfully there are benefits to wearing this armour and holding it in the body as one would not want to go into battle without a uniform (the gifts of the pattern) but sometimes this armour can hold a person back, for it is not necessary (or as necessary as one perceives) and it can weigh us down.
 It can keep us “held back” or “hung up”, locked tightly in our ego and controlled ‘by’ it, not in control ‘of’ it.
 Hang ups therefore are psycho-physiological because the body is a psycho-energetic biological organism.

-A cathartic release of the emotional hang-ups allows the body space to breathe having let go of what it was carrying by not resisting to feeling it dissipate, in turn functioning at a stronger yet lighter level then re-forming to a less rigid, more fluid state, one that is responsive but not reactive, and mindfully engaged in a detached way.
+A cathartic release of the emotional hang-ups allows the body space to breathe having let go of what it was carrying by not resisting to feeling it dissipate, in turn functioning at a stronger yet lighter level then re-forming to a less rigid, more fluid state, one that is responsive but not reactive, and mindfully engaged in a detached way (non-attachment).

 Bio and the Immune

 We believe that a more open, mobile and functional state of being stimulates a release of the immune system from within the bone marrow now that certain channels are open, and nutrients are moving to the extremities and into the bones.
-This increase of motility cultivates a more complete, fluid and strong condition we observe in our clients.
-For this reason, it often matters not how dedicated a person is to their nutritional regime for if a persons knees are constantly locked, and the shoulders are raised high, there will be a lack of communication to the viscera.
+This increase in motility cultivates a more complete, fluid and strong condition we observe in our clients.
+For this reason, it often matters not how dedicated a person is to their nutritional regime … if a persons knees are constantly locked, and the shoulders are raised high, there will be a lack of communication to the viscera.
 Hence, the organs will be somewhat cut off and unable to process or metabolise nutrients.
 Removing muscular tensions held in the organs is therefore a big key to healing.

 While Jung brought symbolism to the unconscious, Reich brought to it the body and was the forerunner to many of the body based therapies that exist today.
-Alexander Lowen continued where Reich began and today body psychology is seeing a resurgence where the teachings of Reich and Lowen are being integrated into whole system transformational programmes that focus less on the psychotherapeutic aspect of healing and more time working with the body.
+Alexander Lowen continued where Reich began and today body based therapy work is seeing a resurgence where the teachings of Reich and Lowen are being integrated into whole system transformational programmes that focus less on the psychotherapeutic aspect of healing and more time working with the body.

 For more information on Reich, please watch this documentary film.